w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 **Manhattan**

-- After using Cassandra, Twitter ha developed its own proprietary NoSQL system to support most of its services
+- After using Cassandra, Twitter has developed its own proprietary NoSQL system to support most of its services

 # Wide column: when to avoid